acf-quizbowl/acf-quizbowl.github.io/documents/acf-formats.md

    <td style="text-align:left;"> 17 teams </td>
    <td style="text-align:left;"> split 9/8 for prelim round robin, followed by top 3/middle 3/ bottom 3(2) crossover </td>
    <td style="text-align:left;"> 10–11 games in 12 rounds </td>
-   <td style="text-align:left;"> run non-blind packets in different rooms [2 packets per round] (note that the bottom crossover bracket ends up with 3 teams from the 9 bracket and 2 from the 8 bracket)
+   <td style="text-align:left;"> run non-blind packets in different rooms [2 packets per round] (note that the bottom crossover bracket ends up with 3 teams from the 9 bracket and 2 from the 8 bracket) <br/>
-note: the 8 team bracket is run as a straight round robin (7 rounds, no byes) and so finishes 2 rounds earlier than the 9 bracket </td>
+<i>note: the 8 team bracket is run as a straight round robin (7 rounds, no byes) and so finishes 2 rounds earlier than the 9 bracket </i></td>
   </tr>
   <tr>
    <td style="text-align:left;"> 17 teams </td>
    <td style="text-align:left;"> split 9/8 for prelim round robin/limited single-bye round robin, followed by top 3/middle 3/ bottom 3(2) crossover </td>
    <td style="text-align:left;"> 10–11 games in 12 rounds </td>
-   <td style="text-align:left;"> non-blind packets used on teams’s byes during prelims (note that the bottom crossover bracket ends up with 3 teams from the 9 bracket and 2 from the 8 bracket)
+   <td style="text-align:left;"> non-blind packets used on teams’s byes during prelims (note that the bottom crossover bracket ends up with 3 teams from the 9 bracket and 2 from the 8 bracket) <br/>
-note: the 8 bracket is run as a limited single-bye (8 rounds, 1 paired bye per team) and so finishes 1 round earlier than the 9 bracket </td>
+<i>note: the 8 bracket is run as a limited single-bye (8 rounds, 1 paired bye per team) and so finishes 1 round earlier than the 9 bracket </i></td>
   </tr>
   <tr>
    <td style="text-align:left;"> 17 teams </td>
    <td style="text-align:left;"> split 9/8 for prelim round robin/double-bye round robin, followed by top 3/middle 3/ bottom 3(2) crossover </td>
    <td style="text-align:left;"> 10–11 games in 12 rounds </td>
-   <td style="text-align:left;"> non-blind packets used on teams’s byes during prelims (note that the bottom crossover bracket ends up with 3 teams from the 9 bracket and 2 from the 8 bracket)
+   <td style="text-align:left;"> non-blind packets used on teams’s byes during prelims (note that the bottom crossover bracket ends up with 3 teams from the 9 bracket and 2 from the 8 bracket) <br/>
-note: the 8 bracket is run as a double-bye (9 rounds, 2 paired byes per team) and so finishes with the 9 bracket </td>
+<i>note: the 8 bracket is run as a double-bye (9 rounds, 2 paired byes per team) and so finishes with the 9 bracket</i> </td>
   </tr>
   <tr>
    <td style="text-align:left;"> 18 teams </td>